AlibabaCloudDocs/ga/intl.en-US/Best practices/GA interacts with Alibaba Cloud CDN to accelerate content retrieval from origin servers.md

         -   Custom domain name
 |By default, network connections are accelerated on a global scale.
 Network traffic transmitted from mainland China to areas outside China is accelerated in the China \(Hong Kong\) region.If you also purchase a cross-border bandwidth plan, the acceleration of network connections between mainland China and areas outside China are reinforced.|

+        **Note:**

-        **Note:** You can specify ECS or SLB as the backend service type only when your account is included in the whitelist of GA.
-If you want to specify ECS or SLB as the backend service type, [submit a ticket](https://workorder-intl.console.aliyun.com/?spm=5176.11182188.console-base-top.dworkorder.18ae4882n3v6ZW#/ticket/createIndex).
+        -   You can specify an ECS or SLB instance as an endpoint only if your Alibaba Cloud account is included in the whitelist.
+To use this feature,[submit a ticket](https://workorder-intl.console.aliyun.com/?spm=5176.11182188.console-base-top.dworkorder.18ae4882n3v6ZW#/ticket/createIndex).
+        -   GA Instance Endpoint Group IP is for end users only and is not shared with other users.
     -   **Peak Bandwidth**: Specify the maximum bandwidth of the basic bandwidth plan. **10** Mbit/s is specified in this example.
 3. Click **Buy Now** and pay for the order.